 It may surprise you to know that pizza in Rome also comes in various forms.
 Naples may be the birthplace of wood-fired pizza, but Rome has since created its own revered regional versions with different styles of crust beyond the original Neapolitan-style pizza.
 (Note that you won’t find thick, heavy deep-dish pies or pizza dripping with grease.)

 Toppings in Rome are very different from those on a typical American pizza.
 Pepperoni doesn’t exist, but rather, peperoni means bell peppers.
 And Canadian bacon and pineapple are definitely not Italian either—nor are loads of cheese or toppings piled in a complex medley where no single item is distinguishable.

 The most basic is pizza bianca, plain crust with nothing but good extra-virgin olive oil and sea salt.
 Then pizza rossa only has tomato sauce, using the best possible tomatoes, without cheese.
 Marinara pizza adds garlic and herbs to this tasty tomato sauce, still without cheese.
 A classic Margherita2 adds cheese, usually fresh bufala mozzarella, to this same high-quality tomato sauce, ideally topped with fresh basil, together representing the green, white, and red of the Italian flag.

-Beyond these basics, Romans prefer light, fresh toppings like salmon and arugula, or zucchini flowers and anchovies, or sausage and olive, or prosciutto3 and mushrooms, and don’t be surprised to find an egg in the middle of some.
+Beyond these basics, Romans prefer light, fresh toppings like salmon and arugula, zucchini flowers and anchovies, sausage and olive, or prosciutto3 and mushrooms, and don’t be surprised to find an egg in the middle of some.

 True wealth is found in good health, goodwill, and enjoyment of our time.